secondmind-labs/trieste/README.md

 ### Getting help

 - To submit a pull request, file a bug report, or make a feature request, see the [contribution guidelines](CONTRIBUTING.md).
-- For more open-ended questions, or for anything else, join the community discussions on our [Slack workspace](https://join.slack.com/t/secondmind-labs/shared_invite/zt-ph07nuie-gMlkle__tjvXBay4FNSLkw).
+- For more open-ended questions, or for anything else, join the discussions on Trieste channels in Secondmind Labs' community [Slack workspace](https://join.slack.com/t/secondmind-labs/shared_invite/zt-ph07nuie-gMlkle__tjvXBay4FNSLkw).

 # License